Short answer: yes they do!

 If you've ever wondered about the female libido, other biological differences between the genders, the dangers of birth control pills, cultural differences between times and places, the polygamous cultures of old, mating selection, the masculanization of the world via conquest, midwifery and witchery, modern feminism, the church, Playgirl, movies directed by women, Fifty Shades of Grey and everything in between: this is it.

 That's beyond the scope of this movie though, and I didn't really get a statistical or definitive answer on who has the higher sex drive either, but I did learn a lot.
-In terms of content I'd rate this higher, but as for the full picture:
+In terms of content I'd rate this higher, but as for the full picture, interview professionalism and all:

 rated 3/5: not bad